jordansbenjamin/Portfolio_T1A2/README.md

 ## Overview

 Welcome to my portfolio website, this is my first attempt in creating a website of any kind and here I will guide you through a high level overview of how the site was created!
-Thank you and enjoy.
+Thank you and enjoy 😄

 - [Netlify site](https://jordansbenjamin.netlify.app/)